sueqixue/ese5190-2022-lab2-2A/README.md

 <img src="./Images/2.5.2.jpg" alt="Run_right" width="600"/>

 ### 6. Quirks and Tips
-[^1]: If the path of your build directory contains characters that CMake cannot recognize, such as Chinese characters, `cmake` in the following steps will fail.
+[1]: If the path of your build directory contains characters that CMake cannot recognize, such as Chinese characters, `cmake` in the following steps will fail.
 Thus, make sure no such characters involving the log.

+[2]: Make sure the path is the absolute path, or it might cause problems when using CMake in part 4.

-[^2]: I first directly used my saved puTTy configuration and the serial console cannot connected to the device successfully.
+[3]: I first directly used my saved puTTy configuration and the serial console cannot connected to the device successfully.
 I did not know that the port occupied by the same external drive can change so I wasted some time on this.
 Thus, double check the port before open the serial console.

 ## PartIII - Talking LED